-As an example if you go to out home page for UK Beaches and then resize the browser window by dragging the corner in and out you will see the website adapts.
+As an example if you go to out home page for Coast Radar and then resize the browser window by dragging the corner in and out you will see the website adapts.

 Trying to find your way around a website can be very frustrating, if it is too difficult or confusing visitors will just give up after a few seconds.
 It is crucial to make your website easy for users to navigate and find things.
 Remember that you understand your site but a visitor is seeing it for the first time and so don’t assume anything.

 Good navigation techniques will also help you to rank higher in the search engines such as Google.
 Search engines will be able to more easily find and understand your website if it is well organised and the navigation is logical.

 Website content needs to be created specifically for your online presence and should include text, photos and videos.
 It is no longer good enough just to copy your paper brochures.
 There are lots of organisations that say they can create your content but you know your business better than anyone, so it is advisable that you write your own content.
 Also, how can someone in lets say the Philippines understand why it is good visit a beach cafe in St. Ives, Cornwall.